v 3.7.web 2025

 Schlechter-Lasker

-Or Austrian Upright, a pattern known from the Carl Schlecter vs Emanuel Lasker world championship match of 1910.
+Or Austrian Upright, a pattern known from the Carl Schlechter vs Emanuel Lasker world championship match of 1910.

 c.
 1910s

-Following a typical Russian design philosophy, these tall and thin pieces have wide bases to make them more stable to play with.
+Following a typical Russian design philosophy, these pieces have tall and thin stems but wide bases to make them more stable to play with.

 1920s-30s